 The prescriber should normally inform the patient that the electronic prescription has been cancelled however if the patient visits a pharmacy with a prescription token to collect a prescription that has been cancelled, when the barcode is scanned to pull down the cancelled prescription from the spine, a rejection message will be sent to the pharmacy to indicate that the prescription has been cancelled by the prescriber.

 Note, the rejection message will not include the reason why the prescription has been cancelled.
 It is the responsibility of the prescriber to communicate this to the patient.

 If the patient has nominated a pharmacy and the patient has not been given a prescription token, if one item on a multi-item electronic prescription has been cancelled, the pharmacy system will be able to retrieve the electronic prescription and it will indicate that one item has been cancelled along with the reason for cancellation.
 However, if all items on the nominated prescription have been cancelled and the patient has not been given a prescription token, the pharmacy system will not retrieve the cancelled prescription and the pharmacy will not be aware that the electronic prescription existed but has been cancelled.

-Prescribers are being advised never to assume that a prescription has been cancelled unless a positive cancellation response has been received from the system.
-If a response is not received within 5 minutes the prescriber should assume that the prescription has not been cancelled and follow existing procedures.
+Prescribers have previously been advised never to assume that a prescription has been cancelled unless a positive cancellation response has been received from their system.
+If a response is not received within 5 minutes the prescriber should assume that the prescription has not been cancelled and follow existing procedures (e.g. phone calls).